uuup123/FC-HAT/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+If you make advantage of our model in your research, please cite the following in your manuscript:
 ```
 @article{JI20221301,
 title = {FC–HAT: Hypergraph attention network for functional brain network classification},